The Paradox of Power Loss in a Lossless Infinite Transmission Line: A non-ideal behavior of an ideal circuit

 A transmission line is described by its line parameters $R, L, C, G$, where $R$ is the series resistance per unit length of line (including both wires), $L$ is the series inductance per unit length of line, $C$ is the capacitance between the two conducing wires per unit length of line and $G$ is the shunt leakage conductance between the two conducing wires per unit length of line.
 For an incremental length $\Delta z$ of the line, the equivalent circuit is shown in Fig. 1.
+The increments in voltage and current along the line are \cite{1,2,3,11},